-Widely known for the ‘Living Sculptures’ he first developed as a student in 1981.
-They explore the relationship between the human figure and constructed environment and have since then been exhibited, collected and commissioned around the world.
+So where does the artist hail from?: Whiteman is perhaps more widely known for the ‘Living Sculptures’ he first developed as a student in 1981.
+They explore the relationship between the human figure and constructed environment and have since been exhibited, collected and commissioned around the world.
 Illustrated here: Black Forms in Three Parts, Derwent Water, Cumbria (1984).

 His paintings are more personal, intimate, revealing his passion for colour, light and landscape.
 Illustrated here: Farmhouse and Mont St. Victoire (1992) Until recently they have remained in private hands, generously supported by a close circle of friends, family and collectors.
-His recent work sets out to explore through colour and light the land forms and textures he encounters capturing the spirit of a place rather than specific detail.
-They offer us that first glimpse as we turn our head, before we have time to focus on a scene that might be unexpected, breathtaking and beautiful, strong enough to both arouse attention and heighten our senses.
+His recent work sets out to explore through colour and light the land forms and textures he encounters on his creative expeditions capturing the spirit of a place rather than specific detail.
+They offer us that first glimpse as we turn our head towards a beautiful vista and before we have time to focus on an unexpected scene, breathtaking and almost magical in that first impression, strong enough to both arouse attention and heighten our senses.

 His approach to ideas has never taken the most direct or obvious route, after all, that hardly ever leads to exciting imagery or break through discoveries.
 To give one example, whilst preparing to start a major stone carving, illustrated here: Pause for Thought (1981) it is 1.3meters in height and the result of observation drawings, plaster maquettes and photographs.
 Nothing unusual about that until it was revealed that he was the model cocooned in Lycra in the photographic series, illustrated here: Tension (1981).
 They provided what he needed to complete the stone carving and opened the door to a completely new creative process by simplifying the human form and removing its identity, it also transformed the live sculptural model into the new object of his work.